-The statement of activities presents information on all revenues and expenditures of the City and the change in net position for the fiscal year.
+The statement of activities presents information on all revenues and expenses of the City and the change in net position for the fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenditures are reported in the statement of activities for some items that will only result in cash flows in future fiscal periods (e.g., uncollected fees and earned, but unused vacation/sick leave).
+Thus, revenues and expenses are reported in the statement of activities for some items that will only result in cash flows in future fiscal periods (e.g., uncollected fees and earned, but unused vacation/sick leave).

-Expenditures are reported by major function, along with program revenues relating to those functions, providing the net cost of all functions provided by the City.
-In order to better understand the City's operations, governmental activities' expenditures include among others, general government services, public safety, highways and streets, trash, fleet and parks and recreation.
-Business-type activities expenses, which are financed primarily by user fees and charges, include water and sewer services.
+Expenses are reported by major function, along with program revenues relating to those functions, providing the net cost of all functions provided by the City.
+In order to better understand the City's operations, governmental activities' expenses include, general government, public safety, code enforcement highways and streets, trash, fleet and parks and recreation.
+Business-type activities' expenses, which are financed primarily by user fees and charges, include water and sewer services.